-- (a) These Regulations came into force on 1 January 2018. - (b) This certificate was first offered in 2001.
+- (a) These Regulations came into force on 1 January 2018. - (b) This Diploma was first offered in 2001.

-In exceptional circumstances the Dean of Arts (Academic) may approve a personal programme of study which does not conform to these regulations.
+In exceptional circumstances the Dean of Arts (Academic) may approve a personal programme of study which does not conform to these Regulations.